What Makes a Good Personal Injury Case in Texas?

 But even if the first two legs of the stool are strong, there needs to be a source of funding for damages.
 “Most of the time, we’re thinking about insurance coverage,” Clement says.

 Take car accidents.
 “The minimum amount of insurance that you’re required to have to be on the roads in Texas is $30,000,” says Clement.
-“If someone has a clear liability—a DWI case with a head injury or a paraplegic, a horrible case worth millions of dollars—but the funding source is limited to $30,000, that funding is limited regardless of how bad the injury is. … The client doesn’t make any money, you don’t make any money, it’s just a mess.”
+“If someone has a clear liability—a DWI case with a head injury or a paraplegic, a horrible case worth millions of dollars—but the funding source is limited to $30,000, that funding is limited regardless of how bad the injury is… The client doesn’t make any money, you don’t make any money, it’s just a mess.”

 He estimates that about 25% of drivers are uninsured and more than 75% underinsured.
 “Basically, you’re buying insurance for yourself, to benefit yourself and your family if you’re involved in a crash that is the fault of someone else and they don’t have enough insurance.”

 Sorrels recommends talking to at least two attorneys before hiring someone.
-Do due diligence: Go to the state Bar website to see if the attorney is board-certified; politely ask questions about their experience and success rate.
+Do due diligence: Go to the state bar website to see if the attorney is board-certified; politely ask questions about their experience and success rate.

 Clement has a story on why it helps to talk to more than one attorney.
 Several years ago, he received a phone call from a young man who said he’d been horribly injured, and his dog killed, because of a drunk driver.
 He had two legs of the stool.
 But the car that hit him was a 13-year-old Honda Accord, and the young man had already been turned down by several attorneys.
-“They assumed that, because the car was incredibly old, there wouldn’t be much insurance,” Clement says.
+“They assumed that because the car was incredibly old, there wouldn’t be much insurance,” Clement says.